hartwigmedical/hmftools/serve/README.md

     - any type of missense mutation in BRAF codon 600
  - Specific missense mutations such as BRAF V600E

-In addition to generating a mapping from various genomic events to clinical evidence, SERVE also generates the following outputs describing genomic events implied to be able to driver cancer:
+In addition to generating a mapping from various genomic events to clinical evidence, SERVE generates the following outputs describing genomic events implied to be able to driver cancer:
  - Specific known fusion genes including individual genes that are believed to be able to drive cancer when fused with any other gene
  (in either 5' or 3' position)